Webpage Ranking and SEO 101 basics

 Image courtesy of Moz

-Now that we’ve outlined how search engines work, it’s time get into the nitty-gritty of what criteria search engines use to actually rank pages in their index.
-Since there are over 200 individual factors that determine site ranking, we will summarize the ones you need to know the most.
+Now that we’ve outlined how search engines work, it’s time to get into the nitty-gritty of what criteria search engines use to actually rank pages in their index.
+Did you know as part of your SEO 101 basics knowledge, that there are over 200 individual factors that determine site ranking, we will summarize the ones you need to know the most.

 High-quality content reads well, contains the keywords you want to rank for, and is relevant to what the user is searching for.
 Content is your primary directive for achieving engagement and can include video and pictures as well as the written word.